Board of Advisors

 Fernando Acosta-Rua is President and CEO of Pet Paradise.
 His involvement with Pet Paradise began in 2004 when he led an investment group to invest in the company.
 He joined the Board of Directors in 2005 and, in 2007, he joined the team as Chief Operating Officer.
 Mr. Acosta-Rua has played a key role in accelerating the growth of Pet Paradise from three pet resorts with 45 employees in northeast Florida to more than 700 employees across seven states and 27 resorts.
 Prior to joining Pet Paradise, Mr. Acosta-Rua spent seven years in Private Equity working with FondElec Group and L&L Capital Partners, two CT based Private Equity firms.
 Previously he ran several family-owned businesses in Costa Rica, then worked for BellSouth International in Atlanta.
 Mr. Acosta-Rua serves on several Boards including as Chairman of Community Hospice of Northeast Florida, Vice Chairman of the Board of Trustees of The Bolles School, the Board of Advisors at the Jacksonville University Public Policy Institute, and President of The Acosta-Rua Family Foundation.
 Mr. Acosta-Rua received his Bachelor of Science Degree from the University of Florida College of Journalism and Communications, and his Master in Business Administration from Northwestern University.

-Ronald R. Austin, Attorney at Law is engaged in the private practice of law as a principal with Austin & Austin in Jacksonville, Florida.
+Ronald R. Austin, Attorney at Law is engaged in the private practice of law as a principal with Austin Law Firm in Jacksonville, Florida.
 The firm concentrates in representing governmental entities and in eminent domain, land use, mass transportation and bond/corporate matters.
 Mr. Austin is "AV" rated by Martindale-Hubbell.
 He is also listed in Martindale-Hubbell's Register of Preeminent Lawyers in America.
 Mr. Austin formerly served as Deputy General Counsel for the Florida Department of Law Enforcement in Tallahassee, Florida and as an attorney representing the Florida Public Service Commission.
 Mr. Austin earned a bachelor's degree from Alabama A&M University and a law degree from the University of Florida.

 Giselle Carson is a shareholder with Marks Gray, P.A. practicing primarily in the area of immigration law representing employers and individuals.
-She is the President-Elect of the Jacksonville Bar Association.
+She is a former President of the Jacksonville Bar Association.
 Ms. Carson served as General Counsel of the Jacksonville Chamber of Commerce and is a member of its Board of Directors.
 She serves on the Jacksonville Aviation Authority Board and is a graduate of Leadership Florida and Leadership Jacksonville.
 She has received many distinguished recognitions including an AV peer review rating from Martindale-Hubble, Jacksonville Lawyer of the Year (2013) and Top Rated Immigration Attorney by ALM and Martindale-Hubbell.
 She was born in Cuba and is fluent in Spanish and French.
 She is a marathoner and two time Ironman triathlon finisher.
 In 2015 she will have completed all six World Marathon Majors.
 She is married to Jeff, a physical therapist, marathoner, and triathlete.
 She received her bachelor's degree in Physical Therapy from McGill University, Montreal, Canada and a J.D. with high honors, from Florida Coastal School of Law, Jacksonville, Florida.

 Gary Chartrand is the Executive Chairman of Acosta, Inc. Acosta is a leading full-service sales and marketing agency.
-The Company employs over 21,000 associates and operates 64 offices in the U.S. and Canada.
+The company employs over 21,000 associates and operates 64 offices in the U.S. and Canada.
 Mr. Chartrand received the Ernst & Young Entrepreneur of the Year Award for the State of Florida in May 2001.
 He currently serves on the Board of Directors for the Tom Coughlin Jay Fund Foundation, St. Vincent's Healthcare System, The Jacksonville Public Education Fund, State Board of Education, and the KIPP schools in Jacksonville.
 Mr. Chartrand earned his bachelor's degree from the University of New Hampshire.

 Dr. Yank Coble is Distinguished Professor and Director of the Center for Global Health and Medical Diplomacy, University of North Florida, and Clinical Professor of Medicine, University of Florida.
 From 2002 to 2007, Dr. Coble served on the USA and WMA Delegations to the World Health Organization and Assembly.
 An endocrinologist in Jacksonville, FL for over 35 years, Dr. Coble is also active in his community.
 He served on the founding boards of the Jacksonville Community Council, Inc. and Leadership Jacksonville and as President of Jacksonville Community Council, Inc. Coble has medical degrees from Duke University School of Medicine and the London School of Medicine.